MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/browser-file-upload-azure-storage-blob.md

         "url":"https://YOUR-STORAGE-RESOURCE.blob.core.windows.net/upload/test.png?sv=2023-01-03&spr=https&st=2023-07-26T22%3A15%3A59Z&se=2023-07-26T22%3A25%3A59Z&sr=b&sp=w&sig=j3Yc..."
     }
     ```
-1. Copy the base of the API URL (not the SAS token URL in the JSON object) to use in the next step.
+1. Copy the base of the API URL in the browser address bar (not the SAS token URL in the JSON object) to use in the next step.
 The base URL is everything before `/api/sas`.

 ## 10. Configure and run the client app

-1. Open the `.env` file in the **app** client folder.
+1. Rename the `./azure-upload-file-to-storage/app/.env.sample` file to `.env`.
-1. Paste the base URL from the previous step as the value for the `VITE_API_SERVER`.
+1. Open the `.env` file and paste the base URL from the previous step as the value for the `VITE_API_SERVER`.
-1. Start the client app from the other split terminal with the following command:
+1. In the other split terminal, start the client app from the with the following command:

     ```bash
     npm run dev